nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### abuse
 Email address of the abuse handling contact for this Tor relay.
-This is primariy relevant for Tor exit relays but can also be used on non-exit relays.
+This is primarily relevant for Tor exit relays but can also be used on non-exit relays.
 The value is an addr-spec as defined in [RFC5322](https://tools.ietf.org/html/rfc5322#section-3.4.1) but the "@" sign SHOULD be replaced with "[]".
-We are aware that this is trivially defeated anti-spam "protection" but not all email address scrappers are aware of this specification (not targeted for Tor contact info data).
+We are aware that this is trivially defeated anti-spam "protection" but not all email address scrapers are aware of this specification (not targeted for Tor contact info data).

 example value: